emarcey/cicerone/glossary/organizations.clean.md

 -  breakaway group of Benedictines who found the Benedictines too lax
 -  stricter interpretation of Rule of St. Benedict
 -  devotion to the motto: ora e labora (prayer and work)

+# Great American Beer Festival (gabf)
+-  the largest craft beer competition in the US
+-  the "Super Bowl of Beer"
+-  79 categories
+-  first held in 1982
+	-  22 brewers, 40 beers, 800 attendees
+-  governed by the Brewers Association
+-  held annually in Denver, Colorado
+-  first hosted by American Homebrewers Association
+-  2009 - 3,308 beers
+-  GABF Pro-Am competition for amateur homebrewers

 # Hoge Raad Voor Ambachtelijke Lambikbieren
 -  High Commission of Traditionally-Made Lambic Biers (HORAL)